Can cats eat Takis? – Stop and read now!

 Can cats get sick from eating Takei?

-Takis also contains many unsafe ingredients for cats, including MSG (a flavor enhancer), yeast extract, citric acid (a preservative), maltodextrin, silica, natural beef flavoring, and artificial flavors.
+• Takis also contains many unsafe cat ingredients, including MSG (a flavor enhancer), yeast extract, citric acid (a preservative), maltodextrin, silica, natural beef flavoring, and artificial flavors.

-Most importantly, these chips are not the shape or type of chips that cats eat.
+• Most importantly, these chips are not the shape or type cats eat.
 The chips are made of large rounded rectangles that cats must break up before eating because their mouths are not like human mouths.

-If you are worried about the adverse reactions that may arise from your cat eating Takis, it is best to contact your veterinarian.
-Symptoms are unique to each cat, and it’s essential to make sure there are no problems before assuming everything is ok.
+• If you are worried about the adverse reactions that may arise from your cat eating Takis, it is best to contact your veterinarian.
+Symptoms are unique to each cat, and it’s essential to ensure no problems before assuming everything is ok.

 What are takis made of?
 The ingredients